PaloAltoNetworks/prisma-cloud-docs/api/descriptions/serverless/embed_post.md

-The following curl command uses basic auth to retrieve a list of all Serverless resources that monitored by Twistlock, and save the results to a CSV file:
+The following curl command uses basic auth to retrieve a list of all Serverless resources that monitored by Prisma Cloud Compute, and save the results to a CSV file:

 ```bash
 $ curl -k \